 About Kory Floyd

-Kory Floyd is a professor of communication at the University of Arizona.
-His research focuses on the communication of affection in close relationships and its effects on stress and physiological functioning.
-He has written 12 books and over 100 scientific papers and book chapters, and he is the current editor of Communication Monographs and the Journal of Family Communication.
+Kory Floyd's research focuses on the communication of affection in close relationships and its effects on stress and physiological functioning.
+He has written 15 books and over 100 scientific papers and book chapters, and has served as editor-in-chief of Communication Monographs and the Journal of Family Communication.
 He is an elected fellow of the International Communication Association.
 His work has been recognized with both the Charles H. Woolbert award and the Bernard J. Brommel award from the National Communication Association, as well as the Distinguished Scholar award from the Western States Communication Association and the Early Career Achievement award from the International Association for Relationship Research.
-His newest book, The Loneliness Cure, examines the problem of affection deprivation and identifies strategies for increasing affection and intimacy in close relationships.
 A native of Seattle, Professor Floyd received his undergraduate degree from Western Washington University, his masters degree from the University of Washington, and his PhD from the University of Arizona.

-Genetic antecedents of affectionate tendencies and empathic abilities; moderating effects of affection on pain and stress
+Genetic antecedents of affectionate tendencies and empathic abilities; moderating effects of affectionate behavior on pain and stress; communicative components of loneliness